SaintpatrickII/webscraper/README.md

 6. Getting more data

--For this section of the project the main aim was to collect a substantial amount of results & ensure no duplicates:
+For this section of the project the main aim was to collect a substantial amount of results & ensure no duplicates:

 - To collect more data, a method was created which would click the next page button at the bottom of the page until the webscraper had reached page 11; then, the same method responsible for swapping pages would terminate the webpage.

--Each coin from coinmarketcap had a unique ID with the coin name attached to the end.
+- Each coin from coinmarketcap had a unique ID with the coin name attached to the end.
 By extracting this as a string and splitting the string so just the coin name was used as a friendly ID, I could store this & adapt my scraping method so that if this name appeared the scraper would not scrape this already known data

 - As the image data was also attached in this loop when the Friendly ID was found it would also prevent the image data from being scraped too